davidzheng048/sudoku_solver/README.md

 I spent some time studying the DOM manipulation and the `setInterval()` function in JavaScript.
 Then I pieced them together, and created this Sudoku Solver.

+## How does it work:
+1. First when the html page is loaded, it will import the `generate_board.js`, generate the 9x9 sudoku board.

+2. Then, import the `button_utils.js`, add eventListener to the buttons on the page.

+3. Before using the Backtracking algorithm solving puzzle, it will look at the puzzle and make sure it is valid and solvable.

+4. After the Backtracking starts, every move of the algorithm will be appended into a queue.

+5. When the Backtracking is completed, the moves will be poped from the queue once a time.
+Then a function will take these move as argument, and manipulate the DOM object.
+This is the actual process displaying the solving process.

 ## What's next:

 Since I didn't do much on the design, this page kinda looks ugly, especially the range slider.